Co-Processor designs are supported by OpenThread. There are two main design architectures:

 - Radio Co-Processor (RCP) — Application layer and OpenThread core on the host processor, minimal OpenThread controller on the 802.15.4 SoC

 Communication between the NCP and the host processor is via serial interface, typically using SPI or UART, over the Spinel protocol.
+For more information on these designs, see Platform designs.

 When building OpenThread examples, firmware images for your desired NCP design should automatically be created.
 For more information, see Binaries.